apsz3/jsob-pils/README.md

 The game logic is simple.
 Jobs are defined under the `jobs` heading, with a `j` prefix.
 Jobs take a certain time `t`, and have a `cost` in `materials` needed to start it.
 Jobs `yield` more `materials`, and are coupled with textual descriptions when `completed`. `actions` are like jobs, in that the player can activate them on the UI, but they don't cost or yield resources, but instead toggle game `state_id` changes, which can be used as predicates in situations such as `unlocks`.

+Notice how in the screenshot some jobs are greyed-out; this is because the `material` threshold isn't yet reached to activate them.
+Also notice that some actions and jobs defined in the DSL don't appear at all on the screen -- this is because the player's game state has not reached a point where the jobs/actions should be considered "unlocked", and available to the player to see.

 ```lisp
 (module
     (materials